 With new exterior design and upgraded interior, the new Mahindra Scorpio facelift could be launched during festive season 2017.

-Mahindra has planned a slew of launches in the next few years, while it will add some new models to its range, the company is also working on facelifts of its popular SUVs including Mahindra Scorpio & XUV500.
-The longstanding model (Scorpio) will first receive a minor facelift before it gets a generation change.
-Expected to launch within next two months, the new Mahindra Scorpio 2017 has been spied again with less camouflage.
-It is expected that the Scorpio facelift will receive cosmetic upgrades, though major changes will be made under the skin.
+In a bid to revive its lost market share, Mahindra is planning a slew of launches in the next few years.
+While it will launch new models in its range, the homegrown SUV maker is also introducing facelifts of its popular SUVs including Mahindra Scorpio and XUV500.
+The popular Scorpio will soon receive a makeover before it enters into a generation change in 2020.
+Expected to launch by the end of this year, the new Mahindra Scorpio 2017 has been spotted testing several times.
+It will receive cosmetic upgrades, though major changes will be made under the skin.
 To add to its credibility, the model will pack in a host of new features.

 In terms of proportions, the SUV will remain unchanged.
-Styling updates on the outside are likely to include a new grille with chrome bits, taking design inspiration from the Mahindra Imperio.
-The bumper will also be restyled, featuring horizontal slats that work as air-intake.
-Changes to the rear are likely to include a new bumper, taillamp graphics and reflective strips.
+It comes equipped with a new front grille with seven slats and chrome elements, which seems identical to the Mahindra Imperio.
+The front bumper has been restyled, featuring horizontal slats that work as air-intake.
+Adding to it, the turn indicators have been positioned on the wing mirrors.
+At the back, the SUV gets a new bumper, taillamp graphics and reflective strips.
+The side profile is likely to remain the same, except for the new body cladding and alloy wheels.

-Interior updates will be prominent with the seats wrapped in a new upholstery and Mahindra could introduce a new colour theme as well.
-There will be a 7.0-inch touchscreen infotainment system with Android Auto, Connected Apps and EcoSense.
+Inside the cabin, the Mahindra Scorpio 2017 will get prominent changes such as new upholstery for seats.
+Mahindra could introduce a new colour theme as well.
+It will be equipped with a new 7.0-inch touchscreen infotainment system with Android Auto, Connected Applications and EcoSense.
 While the jump seats from the current model will be carried over for the third row.

-Under the hood, the Scorpio facelift will pack a more powerful 2.2-litre mHawk turbodiesel engine with 140bhp of output.
-The oil burner will be available with a 5-speed manual transmission and there could be a new 6-speed Aisin gearbox.
+Under the hood, the Mahindra Scorpio facelift will be equipped with a more powerful 2.2-litre mHawk turbodiesel engine with 140bhp of power.
+The oil burner will be coupled to a 5-speed manual gearbox and there could be a new 6-speed Aisin gearbox.
 In addition to this, Mahindra could also introduce a new petrol unit on the 2017 Scorpio.

-Mahindra launched the second-generation Scorpio in India in 2014, while the SUV has received minor updates since then, a major facelift is underway before it leaps into the third generation.
-Acting as a buffer before the third-gen Scorpio arrives, the 2017 Scorpio facelift is likely to hit showrooms sometime this year.
-While the launch details are yet obscure, we expect it to break covers either by end of July or early in August 2017.
+Mahindra had launched the second generation Scorpio in India in 2014, while the SUV has received minor updates since then.
+The company will soon give a major facelift to this SUV, before it enters into the third generation in 2020.
+Acting as a buffer before the third-generation Scorpio arrives, the 2017 Scorpio facelift is expected to hit showrooms sometime this year.
+While the launch details are yet to be announced, we expect it to be launched by the end of October or early November, 2017.

 |Petrol||Rs 8.5 lakh|